 Consider whether you could improve any of these skills and take advantage of opportunities to flex your strengths to start building your reputation as a dependable employee.
 Sometimes goodwill and professionalism will be the differentiating factor in hiring one candidate over another for a job that they’re equally qualified for.

-While enrolling in a master’s computer and information sciences program is a good way to build a strong foundation of IT and analytics skills, you don’t have to wait until you're finished with the degree to start applying new knowledge to your profession.
+While enrolling in an online master’s computer and information science program is a good way to build a strong foundation of IT and analytics skills, you don’t have to wait until you're finished with the degree to start applying new knowledge to your profession.
 If you’re working as a project manager or in another business administration role and looking to increase responsibilities at your company, gaining basic IT systems skills could be the key to getting a step up.
 Having knowledge of the field helps computing professionals communicate effectively to determine the role of IT systems needed in an organization.
 Your background knowledge and experience plus new IT skills could give you a strong edge.

 Choose a program that meets your needs

-Marquette University’s Master of Science in Computer and Information Sciences has pathways to fit your experience level and career goals.
+Marquette University’s Master of Science in Computer and Information Science has pathways to fit your experience level and career goals.
 Ranked No. 4 for best services and technologies in an online IT program2, we’re dedicated to your success from the moment you apply.
 Our expert faculty will work with you to develop key skills and use their networks to help you make connections in the field.
-Check out our computer and information sciences curriculum for a peek at the top IT skills you can learn in as few as two years.
+Check out our computer and information science curriculum for a peek at the top IT skills you can learn in as few as two years.
 Apply today.

 - Retrieved on August 24, 2021 from www.bls.gov/ooh/computer-and-information-technology/home.htm